lampapps/paintballreview/_posts/2018-12-07-basic-ninja-carbon-fiber-tank.md

 ##### Bottom line

-Perfect if you on a low budget.
+Perfect if you want something a little nicer then a basic carbon fiber tank.

 ##### Cost